Early Entrance

 - May/June

-- Records Review - Information collected from preschool/kindergarten, including interview with teacher
+- Records Review: Information collected from preschool/kindergarten, including interview with current teacher.

-- NWEA MAP - Math and Reading: need to score in the 90th percentile or above in both reading and math to qualify for Early Entrance
+- NWEA MAP: Math and Reading: need to score in the 90th percentile or above in both reading and math to be considered for Early Entrance

 Step 4: